gordalina/hush/README.md

   end
 ```

-If you are using Hush in both release and non-release mode, you still want to load it directly:
+If you are using Hush in both release and non-release mode, you still want to load it directly, but only in non-release mode:

 ```elixir
 # application.ex